Introduction :

 Output :

-After run the program in your pc, you see the below image as output.
+After running the program on your PC, you see the below image as output.

 /* Developd by Puskar Jasu*/